 HiCrypt™ will be deactivated during uninstallation.
 This also works with a Proxy server.
 But only licenses being not limited in time can be deactivated.
 The result of that deactivation will be displayed to the user at the end of the uninstallation process.
 Additionally an according entry in the Windows Eventlog will be created in the Application section.

 A Deactivation Key will be generated if the automatic deactivation is not possible.
-Using this Deactivation Key the deactivation process can be completed by sending it to email@example.com.
+Using this Deactivation Key the deactivation process can be completed at https://olm.digitronic.net/ or by sending it to firstname.lastname@example.org.

 Version 2.0.6 (released: September 30th 2015)